Hike Castner Glacier Ice Cave Trail

 Alaska Ice Cave

 Enter at your own risk!
 Take caution as you enter the ice cave.
-You will have to scramble across some loose rock and watch out for any rocks that may fall from above.
+You may have to scramble across some loose rocks and you’ll want to watch out for any rocks that may fall from above.
+You may want to consider bringing and wearing a helmet, especially in rainy conditions.

 Castner Glacier Hike